open-risk/transitionMatrix/docs/source/description.rst

 Look at the examples directory for a variety of typical workflows
 - Generating transition matrices from data
 - Manipulating transition matrices
-- Estimate thresholds given a multi-period transition matrix set
+- Estimating thresholds given a multi-period transition matrix set
+- Generating loss distributions analytically

 Training
 =======================

-The Open Risk Academy has courses elaborating on the use of the libary
+The Open Risk Academy has courses elaborating on the use of the library
 - Analysis of Credit Migration using Python TransitionMatrix: https://www.openriskacademy.com/course/view.php?id=38